Proofing Your Books

 - Kindle: drag your Kindle.mobi file into the kindlefolder.

 - Nook: drag your Nook.epub file into the Nook/Books folder.

 - Kobo: drag your Kobo.kepub.epub file into the Documents folder.

 - With the transfer complete, you can now unplug your device from your Mac.

 You can also upload to Google Play using the application on your Android tablet.
-Simply email your Google Play eBook or transfer it using Dropbox, and then open it using the app.
+Simply email your Google Play file or transfer it using Dropbox, and then open it using the app.